Everything Already Belongs to Him — Modern Paraphrase | fresh.bible

 Lord our God, all this abundance we've gathered to build a house for your holy name — it came from your hand.
 All of it is yours.

-This is one of the most grounding statements about generosity ever spoken.
+That line has a way of stopping you cold.
 David didn't say "we're so generous."
 He said "we're temporary, everything is yours, and we're just returning it."
 Your bank account?
 Borrowed.
 Your talent?
 Given.
 Your time?
 Rented.
-The most generous thing you can do is recognize that the resources were never really yours to begin with.
+True generosity starts with recognizing that the resources were never really yours to begin with.
 You're not giving God something he needs.
 You're acknowledging where it came from.

-"O Lord, God of , , and Israel our fathers — keep these purposes and thoughts alive in the hearts of your people forever.
+"O Lord, God of Abraham, Isaac, and Israel our fathers — keep these purposes and thoughts alive in the hearts of your people forever.
 Keep their hearts turned toward you.

 turned to the entire assembly one final time: